deepinsight/insightface/README.md

 ## Top News

+**`2023-05-03`**: We have launched the ongoing version of wild face anti-spoofing challenge.
+See details [here](https://github.com/deepinsight/insightface/tree/master/challenges/cvpr23-fas-wild#updates).

 **`2023-04-01`**: We move the swapping demo to Discord bot, which support editing on Midjourney generated images, see detail at [web-demos/swapping_discord](web-demos/swapping_discord).

 **`2023-02-13`**: We launch a large scale in the wild face anti-spoofing challenge on CVPR23 Workshop, see details at [challenges/cvpr23-fas-wild](challenges/cvpr23-fas-wild).